ManelBouba/immo_eliza_analysis/README.md

 4. In your opinion, which 5 variables are the most important and why?
     - Price
+    - Locality
     - Living Area
-    -
+    - State of the Building
-    -
+    - Number of Rooms
-What are the most expensive municipalities in Belgium?
-(Average price, median price, price per square meter) What are the most expensive municipalities in Wallonia?
-(Average price, median price, price per square meter) What are the most expensive municipalities in Flanders?
-(Average price, median price, price per square meter) What are the less expensive municipalities in Belgium?
-(Average price, median price, price per square meter) What are the less expensive municipalities in Wallonia?
-(Average price, median price, price per square meter) What are the less expensive municipalities in Flanders?
+5. What are the most expensive municipalities in Belgium?
+(Average price, median price, price per square meter)
+6. What are the most expensive municipalities in Wallonia?
+(Average price, median price, price per square meter)
+7. What are the most expensive municipalities in Flanders?
+(Average price, median price, price per square meter)
+8. What are the less expensive municipalities in Belgium?
+(Average price, median price, price per square meter)
+9. What are the less expensive municipalities in Wallonia?
+(Average price, median price, price per square meter)
+10. What are the less expensive municipalities in Flanders?
 (Average price, median price, price per square meter)

 | Region    | Municipality           | Type             | Average Price (EUR) | Median Price (EUR) | Price per Square Meter (EUR) |
 |-----------|------------------------|------------------|---------------------|--------------------|------------------------------|
 | Belgium   | Knokke-Heist           | Most Expensive   | 601,451.55          | 599,000.00         | 7,464.10                     |